emqx/cloud-docs/en_US/data_integration/cassandra.md

 The data integration with Cassandra offers a range of features and benefits tailored to ensure efficient data transmission, storage, and utilization:

-- **Large-Scale Time-Series Data Storage**: EMQX Cloud can handle massive device connections and message transmissions.
+- **Large-Scale Time-Series Data Storage**: EMQX Platform can handle massive device connections and message transmissions.
 Leveraging Cassandra's high scalability and distributed storage features, it can achieve storage and management of large-scale datasets, including time-series data, and supports time-range based queries and aggregation operations.
-- **Real-time Data Streaming**: EMQX Cloud is built for handling real-time data streams, ensuring efficient and reliable data transmission from source systems to Cassandra.
+- **Real-time Data Streaming**: EMQX Platform is built for handling real-time data streams, ensuring efficient and reliable data transmission from source systems to Cassandra.
 It enables organizations to capture and analyze data in real-time, making it ideal for use cases requiring immediate insights and actions.
 - **High Availability Assurance**: Both EMQX and Cassandra provide clustering capabilities.
 When used in combination, device connections and data can be distributed across multiple servers.
 In case of a node failure, the system can automatically switch to other available nodes, thus ensuring high scalability and fault tolerance.
-- **Flexibility in Data Transformation:** EMQX Cloud provides a powerful SQL-based Rule Engine, allowing organizations to pre-process data before storing it in Cassandra.
+- **Flexibility in Data Transformation:** EMQX Platform provides a powerful SQL-based Rule Engine, allowing organizations to pre-process data before storing it in Cassandra.
 It supports various data transformation mechanisms, such as filtering, routing, aggregation, and enrichment, enabling organizations to shape the data according to their needs.
 - **Flexible Data Model**: Cassandra uses a column-based data model, supporting flexible data schemas and dynamic addition of columns.
 This is suitable for storing and managing structured device events and message data, and can easily store various MQTT message data.

 ## Before You Start